Increase your employability skills and get work experience while studying

 Students have helped with neighbour disputes, workplace problems, commercial activity and family matters.
 Portsmouth Mediation Service also offers assessment services and is involved in restorative justice.

-Swain & Co is a leading provider of legal aid services and currently holds specialist contracts in clinical negligence, family, mental health, crime, prison law, housing and community care.
+Youngs Law is a leading provider of legal aid services and currently holds specialist contracts in clinical negligence, family, mental health, crime, prison law, housing and community care.

 You'll develop skills and experience with a local law firm such as drafting letters and taking part in client interviews.

-The thing that attracted to me to Portsmouth initially was the Law course’s balance between academic study and practical application.
+The thing that attracted me to Portsmouth initially was the Law course’s balance between academic study and practical application.
 You wouldn't just learn all the technical things you needed from a book and be done with them, you’d also be taught how to apply them to real life cases that you might encounter down the road.

 On many of our creative courses, you'll work on real client projects.
 These projects are opportunities to apply the skills and knowledge learned on your degree, and to practice skills such as team working, client liaison and working to a brief.